 Prescription drug formulary exception process

 Requests for exceptions to the Prescription Drug Formulary can be made using the Providence Prior Authorization Form, or your physician can write or call Providence to request an exception directly.
+Your provider will need to fill out the Drug Prior Authorization Request form.
+When submitting the form, please make sure your provider includes any medications previous tried and failed, chart notes from the last 6 months, and any medical rationale on why the formulary exception is being requested.
 Your physician may send in this statement and any supporting documents any time (24/7).

 Expedited coverage determinations will be made if waiting the standard timeframe would cause serious harm to your health.
 Expedited determinations will be made within 24 hours of receipt.